 Rates don't usually include breakfast, but a selection of fruits, juices and local dishes can be purchased at the hotel for $25 per person.

 Free yoga and fitness classes will help you keep that beach bod.

 At the hotel

-Twenty-five acres of grounds, two swimming pools, beach access, watersports centre, fitness centre, tennis courts, basketball court, bikes to borrow, boutique, valet parking, WiFi throughout.
-In rooms: flatscreen TV, iPod dock, minibar, Nespresso coffee machine, tea kettle, custom-blended bath products.
+Twenty-five acres of grounds, two swimming pools (one adults-only and another for families), programmed activities for kids, access to two beaches, non-motorized watersports, a fitness centre, free yoga and boot camp classes, tennis and basketball courts, bikes to borrow, boutique, valet parking, WiFi throughout and a handcrafted cocktail on arrival.
+In rooms: flatscreen TV, Nespresso coffee machine, tea kettle, custom-blended bath products.

 Our favourite rooms

 The island-inspired design – sunny yellows, coral-like blues and exotic animal triptychs – makes every room wow-worthy.
 But you came for that big splash of sea, right?
 Maximise time spent gazing off at the crystalline Caribbean and splurge for an Ocean View suite with its private covered terrace and sun deck set up with mod tangerine-orange hammocks.